 At Greenleas we encourage children to engage in competitions (against self and others) and within co-operative physical activities in a range of increasingly challenging situations.

-Children will sample a wide variety of sports throughout the year including Multi-skills, Gymnastics, Dance, Ball Games, Net/Wall Games, Striking and Fielding Activities and Athletics.
+Children have an opportunity to experience a wide variety of sports throughout the year including Fundamentals, Gymnastics, Dance, Ball Skills, Net/Wall Games, Striking and Fielding, Invasion and Sending and Receiving Activities and Athletics.